debanga/clean_git_blobs/README.md

 # Remove Unwanted Blobs from Git Commit History

-## How to clean blobs (and previous commits) of large files that you accidentally commited to git?
+## How to remove blobs (and previous commits) of large files that you accidentally commited to git?

 ### Step 1: List the blobs